maling-it/jekyll-get-data-json/README.md

 ## Credit

 This plugin is basically a more limited version of [jekyll-get](https://github.com/18F/jekyll-get), duplicated here purely for the purposes of making it a Ruby gem.

+This plugin is basically another version of [jekyll-get-json](https://github.com/brockfanning/jekyll-get-json), duplicated here purely for better usage purposes.